movestore/movestore.github.io/create_app.md

 ![](../files/initializeApp.png)
 ![](../files/InitApp_IOtype.png)

 Input and output types have long been restricted to move::moveStack, but can now be extended to any other movement related data types.
-Check with types are available in the dropdown list.
+After selecting R or R-Shiny as your Runtime Environment, check which types are available in the dropdown list.
 If you need a new IO type for your App, please go to "request a new IO type".
 Please describe your request to us, link to the documentation of the new IO type and adapt our [cargo agent repository](https://github.com/movestore/cargo-agent-r) accordingly, with creating and linking to a pull request.
 See the [README](https://github.com/movestore/cargo-agent-r#readme) there for details.
 Once an administrator has approved your IO type request, it will be available on the platform.
 Make sure to also provide transforamtion Apps to/from other IO types to widen the usability of your App on MoveApps.
+For portability to Python Apps also provide code to transfer your data object to one or several csv-files.

 ![](../files/ReqNewIOtype.png)
 ![](../files/ReqNewIOtype2.png)